ccoors/Valeronoi/README.md

 ### Persistent maps

-If the robot decides to generate a new map while recording (which it _will_ do when it encounters enough new territory), all coordinates of the map can change and they will not match the recordings up to that point. **This will mess up your recording.** There is no way to prevent this from happening.
-If your robot does not support persistent maps, make sure to only record when doing partial cleanups, as a new map will always be generated on a full cleanup.
+If you have a robot that does not support persistent maps (Roborock V1) or don't have that feature enabled, make sure to only record when doing partial cleanups, as a new map will always be generated on a full cleanup.
+Major map changes during recording can change the internal map coordinates and mess up the recording.

-If you do not have a map, you'll have to do a full cleanup before starting the recording and doing a second (partial) cleanup.

 ## Support